Tuesday, 4. April 2023

 These eight tips can help you get the urge to cough under control and can prevent or at least lessen coughing fits.
 And you can combine these tricks with each other if you are often plagued by coughing fits.

 Drinking also helps fight off an urgent urge to cough.
-Take a sip as soon as you notice that are going to need to cough.
+Take a sip as soon as you notice that you are going to need to cough.
 Ideally you should drink still water (not too cold), lukewarm herbal tea or other non-fizzy drinks.
 This usually quells the urge to cough.

 Sweets and chewing gum stimulate the flow of saliva, which in turn keeps your throat moist.
 If you feel you need to cough because your throat is tickly, this tip definitely helps.